Xtrah/IT2810-P4/README.md

 - `npm install -g expo-cli && npm install` to install Expo CLI and required dependencies
 - `npm start` to run app using Expo CLI in web browser
 - Navigate to `http://localhost:19002/`
-- Connect to [NTNU VPN](https://innsida.ntnu.no/wiki/-/wiki/English/Install+vpn) on your computer to use the server we are hosting.
+- Connect to [NTNU VPN](https://innsida.ntnu.no/wiki/-/wiki/English/Install+vpn) on your computer to use our hosted server.

 #### Frontend file structure

 ```
-project4
+frontend
 ├───assets
 ├───components
 ├───constants